French, B.A. and minor

 To complete the French minor, students need to make up FREN 2104 with an additional course in upper division if they are placed in upper division courses.
 In the event that there are no courses in the French language, students may take MDLG 3400, MDLG 4400, or FNLT courses, provided it is related to French language concentration, with pre-approval from the French program coordinator and the Department Chair.

-• Course offerings for FREN Spring 2023.
+• Course offerings for French Spring 2025

 See all French courses offered in the LMU Bulletin.